-Looking to buy the best Fire Suppression System for sale?
-Get Quotes sends your requirements to expert suppliers in Australia so you get personalised quotes to compare, then choose the one that’s right for you.
-No more trawling through multiple websites!
-Get Quotes to find the right Fire Suppression System for sale now.
+Looking to buy the best Fire Rover Fire Suppression System for sale?
+Get Quotes sends your requirements to expert suppliers in Australia so you get personalised quotes to compare Fire Suppression System prices, specifications, features and terms then choose the one that’s right for you.
+Also compare servicing, consumables and reviews, so you can buy with confidence.

 Wastech Engineering | Waste Disposal & Recycling Equipment Wastech Engineering is an Australian design, engineering and manufacturing company that services the waste management and resource recovery sectors across Australia and New Zealand.

 Our extensive product range and end-to-end service offerings support a diverse range of businesses big and small, and governments local to federal, that are seeking technology-enabled solutions to ...

 What type of fire suppression system is best for my business?

 The best type of fire suppression system for your business depends on several factors, including the size and layout of your facility, the type of equipment and materials you use, and any specific fire hazards present.
 Common types of fire suppression systems include wet and dry sprinkler systems, clean agent systems, foam systems, and water mist systems.
 It is important to consult with a fire protection professional to determine the most appropriate system for your specific needs.

 What are the legal requirements for installing a fire suppression system in Australia?

 In Australia, the legal requirements for installing a fire suppression system vary depending on the state or territory.
 However, there are some common requirements that apply across the country.
 These include:

 Compliance with Australian Standards: Fire suppression systems must comply with the relevant Australian Standards, such as AS 1851-2012 Maintenance of fire protection systems and equipment.